The power and practice of impact networks: Lessons from food systems transformation

 Kenya Food Fellows Mutuma Muriuki and Sarah Wachekeh on stage during the live podcast recording at the festival.

 The African Food Fellowship approach to food system transformation is built on collaborative leadership.
-We create an enabling environment for food system actors who work in different parts of Kenya’s food system to collaborate, equipping them with analytical, methodological and design skills to address familiar issues in unfamiliar ways, focusing on drivers of systemic change.
+By creating an enabling environment for food system actors who work in different parts of Kenya’s food system to collaborate, they are equipped with analytical, methodological and design skills to address familiar issues in unfamiliar ways, focusing on drivers of systemic change.
 These initiatives provide creative solutions to the most pressing challenges facing food systems today, including climate change, malnutrition and poverty.

 African Food Fellowship learning programme lead Riti Herman-Mostert (left) and Kenya Food Fellow Richard Midikira keenly follow proceedings during the festival.

 “The Fellowship believes that systemic leadership can be taught.
-We back people working on systemic change and give them the support they need to do good work,” said Brenda Mareri, African food Fellowship Kenya Dean and Implementation Lead.
+We back people working on systemic change and give them the support they need to do good work,” said Brenda Mareri, African food Fellowship Kenya Dean and Implementation Lead and Wasafiri’s Senior Manager for Food Systems.

 Festival guests pose for a group photo.